Papsanly/TemplateRenderer/README.md

 The `bot` directory contains a simple telegram bot.

-The `/render` command will provide a user with a form to fill in the context values for the templates and will send the rendered pdf file.
+Provides user with a form to fill in the context values for the templates and sends the rendered pdf file.

 # TODO

 - Add docker
-- Added more helpful message when violating allowed options for a context key